Wonderment and Complexity: Appreciating Life’s Intricate Beauty

 Lessons absorbed express themselves through positive action.
 We may understand academically the science of neuronal communication but not recognize our emotions as they dance within our soul.
 A person well-versed in psychology may explain in clear vernacular their action but continue to struggle, unable to integrate the smooth articulation into living knowledge.

 I often get distracted by the many duties of publishing and maintaining the Psychology Fanatic website, hoping to provide timely and helpful knowledge.
 I read, research and practice.
-But some of greatest achievements in wellness occur when I step away from the words and just experience the wonderment of life.
+But some of my greatest achievements in wellness occur when I step away from the words and just experience the wonderment of life.

 “The sea, once it casts its spell, holds one in its net of wonder forever.”